torquE170/Book-Store-with-Python/README.md

 1) Manage users(list, add, remove, promote, demote, user status - active/deactivated)
 ### As a logged-in user you can:
 1) Select working library (possibility to have multiple individual libraries)
+    - scan the database to find library tables
+    - list all the libraries
+    - remove libraries
 2) Manage available books(add, remove)
 2) Lend books to clients
 3) Receive returned books from clients